MichaelGoberling/learning-node/1 Introduction/README.md

 ### Course Outline

+This course is heavily focused on using Node.js to develop web servers.
+I am going to attempt to remember everything this course will cover:

+- Simple static website hosting
+- User authentication
+- Validating user input
+- Handling errors
+- MVC
+- Interfacing with MySQL
+- Interfacing with MongoDB
+- Hosting a REST API with Express.js
+- Using async/await
+- Using GraphQL
+- Using Stripe.js to handle payments
+- Using TypeScript
+- Trying out Deno

 ### How to Get The Most Out of The Course

 ### Working with REPL vs. Using Files